Archdiocese of Cincinnati: Sexual abuse

-In 1991, Reverend George Cooley from Guardian Angels Parish in Mount Washington, pleaded guilty to sexually molesting four boys during the 1980s.
-The parents of two of Cooley's victims complained to the archdiocese, but nothing happened.
-They finally reported Cooley to the police in 1990.
-Cooley served three months in jail, then 15 more months after violating his probation.
-He was laicized by the Vatican soon after his conviction.In November 2003, following a sexual abuse scandal and two-year investigation by the Hamilton County prosecutor's office, Archbishop Pilarczyk entered a plea of nolo contendere regarding five misdemeanor charges of failure to report allegations of child molestation from the 1970s and 1980s.
+In 1991, George Cooley from Guardian Angels Parish in Mount Washington, pleaded guilty to sexually molesting four boys during the 1980s.
+He was laicized soon after his conviction.
+In November 2003, following a sexual abuse scandal and two-year investigation by the Hamilton County prosecutor's office, Archbishop Pilarczyk entered a plea of nolo contendere regarding five misdemeanor charges of failure to report allegations of child molestation from the 1970s and 1980s.
 The court fined the archdiocese $10,000.